vestrel00/contacts-android/README.md

  > to your app's AndroidManifest.
 Additionally, the user will have to have given your app that
  > permission at runtime (starting with Android Marshmallow).
 Without permissions being granted,
  > these functions will do nothing and return a failed result.
 To make permission handling much
- > easier, Kotlin coroutine extensions are available in the `async` module.
+ > easier, Kotlin coroutine extensions are available in the `permissions` module.

 #### There's even more…

-This library provides Kotlin coroutine extensions in the `async` module for all API functions to handle permissions (shoutouts to the Dexter team) and executing work in background threads.
+This library provides Kotlin coroutine extensions in the `permissions` module for all API functions to handle permissions (shoutouts to the Dexter team) and `async` module for executing work in background threads.

 ```kotlin
 launch {